Novaes/ouro/readme.md

         numerical tests: terra src/convolution.lua (make sure terra is in your $PATH or you have an alias to it)

     most important files:
-        src/kernel.t: gerates a convolution of size NB by NB src/convolve.lua: generates a convolution over an image references/convolution.cpp: future benchmarking with other implementations
+        src/convolution.lua: generates the numerical convolution over an image references/convolution.cpp: future benchmarking with other implementations
         src/examples/: some minimal code of implemented features